Fykqnt/resume/resume.md

 - Project management experience as a founder of a tech startup.
 - Designing and implementing a recommendation engine for consumer app.
 - Writing and presenting papers at top international AI conferences.
-- Writing and presenting papers at top international Human Computer Interaction conferences.
+- Writing and presenting papers at top international Human-Computer Interaction conferences.

 ### Skills
 - **PO/PdM**